nhoffman/moin-labmanual/README.rst

 tabs ("RecentChanges", "FindPage", etc) should have content.
 The front page of the wiki should now be "HelpOnLMMacros", which provides documentation for macros provided in this package.

+As configured above, the code in the ``moinlm`` package is imported directly by ``wikiserver.py`` (ie, the package does not need to be installed to the virtualenv), but changes to the code won't be registered until the server is restarted.
+During development, it's convenient to use ``run_standalone.py`` to launch the server: use Ctrl-C to restart after code updates.